meagher-ryan-norc/mcbs-data-site/src/about/mcbs.md

   - text: "Recommended Citations"
     link: "#citations"
     class: "scroll"
-  - text: "About the COVID-19 Data Tool"
+  - text: "About the Financial Well-being Data Tool"
-    link: "/about/covid-data"
+    link: "/about/finance"
     class: "page"
   - text: "About the Survey PUF Data Tool"
     link: "/about/puf-data"
+    class: "page"
+  - text: "About the COVID-19 Data Tool"
+    link: "/about/covid-data"
     class: "page"
 ---

 <section id='background'>